-This indoor pool is a private leisure facility and a high-quality project that includes: a games room, a pool hall, a shower facility and gym area.
+This indoor pool and private leisure-facility includes: a games room, snooker room, a pool hall, a shower facility and a gym area.
 The project is built on the side of a Grade 2 Listed building in rural Herefordshire.
 The property is a C17th farmhouse located in the Wye Valley Area of Outstanding Natural Beauty.

-The design accommodates existing circulation, to and from the main house, as well as scale and character of the listed building.
+The design makes good use of existing circulation to and from the main house, and is sympathetic to the scale and character of the listed building.

-Local stone is used to clad the exterior of the new building, and large plate glass areas used to maximize day light into the interior of the building.
+Local stone is used to clad the exterior of the new building, and large plate glass windows are used to maximize day light into the interior of the pool hall.

-Working closely with steel fabricator, Thomas Forge, a sculptural staircase was created, providing a showpiece staircase sculpture that appears to float above the floor.
+Working closely with a local steel fabricator, Thomas Forge, a sculptural staircase was created, providing a sculptural showpiece staircase that appears to float above the floor.

-Indoor pools can be very expensive and it is important to get the pool engineering, detail specification, and have the right team on board before you build.
+Indoor pools are expensive and it is important to get the pool engineering, detail specification, and have the right team on board before you build.
 As errors down the line are expensive to put right.

 Contractor: Steadman & Sons